 Growing trees remove CO2 from the air

-The method enables analysts to retrospectively assess ecosystem carbon stock changes resulting from fire, human activities, and other processes.
-It will enable monitoring of changes on the land over time and periodic quantification of the GHG flux associated with changes in ecosystem carbon stocks.
-The research has generated a wealth of new data to support a planned update to the GHG inventory.
+The method enables analysts to retrospectively assess ecosystem carbon stocks and to attribute stock-changes to fire and other processes.
+It enables statewide monitoring for changes on the land over time and for periodic quantification of carbon stocks and of GHG flux associated with changes in carbon stocks.
+Results of a recent analysis for a period spanning 2001 to 2010 are presented here.

 For general questions regarding the GHG inventory for forests and other lands, please contact: Anny Huang, Manager, Emission Inventory Analysis Section, Phone: (916) 323-8475